Wyclef Jean: Fugees (1988–1997)

 Jean and other musicians formed a group in the 1980s under the name Tranzlator Crew.
 Jean and band member Lauryn Hill pursued a romantic relationship beginning in 1992, and ending in 1997, the year of the band's breakup.
 Jean later revealed that Hill's dishonesty about the parentage of her child, Zion David, caused the rift that split the group up.
-After they signed with Ruffhouse Records and Columbia Records in 1993, they renamed their group as Fugees – an abbreviation of "refugees", and also a sometimes derogatory reference to Haitian immigrants.
+After they signed with Ruffhouse Records and Columbia Records in 1993, they renamed their group the Fugees – an abbreviation of "refugees", and also a sometimes derogatory reference to Haitian immigrants.
 The group's debut album, Blunted on Reality, was released in 1994.
 It achieved limited commercial success, peaking at number 62 on the US Top R&B/Hip-Hop Albums chart.
 The album peaked at number 122 on the UK Albums Chart in 1997, and it was certified gold by the Syndicat National de l'Édition Phonographique (SNEP).
 Blunted on Reality spawned three singles: "Boof Baf", "Nappy Heads" and "Vocab".
 "Nappy Heads" was the Fugees' first single to be ranked on the US Billboard Hot 100, charting at number 49.

-In 1996, Fugees released their second album, titled The Score.
+In 1996, the Fugees released their second album, titled The Score.
 The album achieved significant commercial success in the U.S., topping the Billboard 200.
 It was later certified as six-times platinum by the Recording Industry Association of America (RIAA).
 It performed well in several overseas nations, topping the Austrian, Canadian, French, German and Swiss albums charts, while also peaking at number two in Sweden and the United Kingdom.

 Four commercially successful singles were released from The Score; "Fu-Gee-La", the first single from the album, peaked at number 29 on the Billboard Hot 100 and was certified gold by the RIAA and by the Bundesverband Musikindustrie (BVMI).
 The other three singles – "Killing Me Softly", "Ready or Not" and "No Woman, No Cry" – did not appear on the Billboard Hot 100 as they were not released for commercial sale, making them ineligible to appear on the chart, although they all received sufficient airplay to appear on the Hot 100 Airplay and Hot R&B/Hip-Hop Airplay charts.
 "Killing Me Softly", a cover of the Roberta Flack song "Killing Me Softly with His Song", performed strongly in other territories, topping the singles charts in Australia, Austria, Germany and the United Kingdom, among several others.

 "Ready or Not" peaked at number one in the UK and at number three in Sweden.
 "No Woman, No Cry" – a cover of the Bob Marley & The Wailers song of the same name – topped the singles chart in New Zealand.
-Fugees collaborated with singer Bounty Killer on the single "Hip-Hopera" and recorded the single "Rumble in the Jungle" for the soundtrack to the film When We Were Kings in 1997: although they have not released any studio albums since The Score, a compilation album, Greatest Hits, was released in 2003, and spawned the single "Take It Easy".
+The Fugees collaborated with singer Bounty Killer on the single "Hip-Hopera" and recorded the single "Rumble in the Jungle" for the soundtrack to the film When We Were Kings in 1997: although they have not released any studio albums since The Score, a compilation album, Greatest Hits, was released in 2003, and spawned the single "Take It Easy".